Charleston Animal Society helps rescue 30 dogs from the largest animal cruelty case in SC history

 Those involved face multiple charges.

-“I couldn’t imagine leaving a single animal behind for any second longer, with them baking in the sun,” says Roman.
+“I couldn’t imagine leaving a single animal behind for any second longer, with the baking in the sun,” says Roman.

 With multiple dogs recovering from fleas, ticks and malnourishment, Roman says he’s thankful they are in the hands of caregivers to help them get better.